tinymce/tinymce-docs/mobile-beta.md

 ---
 layout: default
-title: Introducing TinyMCE mobile beta
+title: TinyMCE mobile beta
-description: Setup the first true mobile rich-text editor.
+description: Introducing the first true mobile rich-text editor.
-keywords: mobile tablet
+keywords: mobile tablet beta
 ---

 If everything is "mobile first", why do rich-text editor developers still expect authors to interact on mobile as if it were a desktop?
 Why has no-one redesigned for mobile?
 We decided to fix it.